 This is a POSTSCRIPT (in Bold print) that has been added ahead of this story, on July, 14th, 2018.

-With sharp criticism for writing about the Steens deer hunt, over four years ago, I have chosen to keep this post up and ask for your comments to help some critics understand hunting--and hunting in a grand place, that belongs to ALL of us--our sacred Public Lands!
+With sharp criticism for writing about the Steens deer hunt, over 6 years ago, I have chosen to keep this post up and ask for your comments to help some critics understand hunting--and hunting in a grand place, that belongs to ALL of us--our sacred Public Lands!
 Thank you!

 Many of us in Oregon know of the Steens Mountain.
 Not because it's America's tallest-of-it's-kind, fault-scarp mountain.
 Or, be it for the long ice-age glacier-carved canyons charged with the largest aspen groves in the state.

 But no, it's the famed mule deer.
 The reputation for the biggest bucks in the state has faded some over the last ten years; maybe twenty-some years, somewhat due to the ubiquitous decline of mule deer throughout the west.

-Locals some years back had reported that a Government trapper had taken 50-60 cougars off the mountain by 2010.
+Locals, some years back had reported that a Government trapper had taken 50 to 60 cougars off the mountain by 2010.

 Today, most all western states report herds in decline.
 From the highs in the 1970's, or even the peak of the 1950's, declines by as much as 70%.
 I remember herds taking a hit in the bad winter of '92-'93, all across the Intermountain west.

 While there are many variables regionally to explain the drop in mule deer numbers, my take is these three things in Oregon: Predation (this includes poachers), Cars, and loss of habitat.

 Cars you say?
 Only my theory.
 In Deschutes County, each day that I worked, I saw on a county-wide 911 dispatch computer system, about three deer that needed picked-up or dispatched--DAILY.
 This doesn't include non-reported car strikes and any number of other car-related injuries and deaths.
 Unscientific but, that's over 1,200 deer killed per year, just in Deschutes County--and that's just what I saw reported.